arkivanov/decompose-multiplatform-template/README.md

 ### `app-ios-compose`

-This is a Kotlin module that contains and builds the iOS mobile application.
+This is an Xcode project that builds an iOS mobile application with Compose UI.

 It makes use of the shared code from the modules `shared` and `compose-ui`.

 ### `app-ios-swift`

-This is a Swift project that build an iOS mobile application.
+This is an Xcode project that builds an iOS mobile application with SwiftUI.

 This module uses only the `shared` module and SwiftUI for its UI (instead of Compose).